Practice

 Of Counsel

-Matt Q. Wetherington
+Matt Wetherington

 Matt is a nationally recognized civil litigation attorney focused on high-stakes cases involving personal injury, wrongful death, and class actions.
 Outside the courtroom, Matt works to empower others to make informed decisions about their health, safety, and financial well-being.